 You must have faced a situation where you preferred mouth breathing rather than just nasal breathing exercises.
 Every time it feels like you are only breathing in and out through your mouth.
 Well, a thought must arise whether mouth breathing is right or wrong for these high-intensity workouts.

 The research was done to study the effects of mouth breathing vs. nasal breathing in running or performing other anaerobic high-intensity exercises.
-They compared the heart rates in both the cases and provided the outcomes.
+They compared the heart rates in both cases and provided the outcomes.

 Their conclusion was a higher RER (respiratory exchange ratio) while breathing with mouth and a higher heart rate during nasal breathing.
 Since they found no direct impact on power output and performance, they concluded there is no desired choice on how to breathe when running.